kimble4/CrossMgr/HPVMgr/helptxt/EventEntry.md

 This screen allows you to add riders to the currently selected [Event][Events], which will be shown at the top of the screen.

 The table lists the currently entered racers.
+If a racer does not exist in the [Riders][] database, their race entry will be preserved but they will not be included in the sign-on sheet.
+Such entries will be highlighted in **blue**.

 To add a racer to the event: